-Aim VFM targets and outcomes Full year results Deliver an effortless customer experience.
-Effectiveness: Reduce failure demand (do something right for the customer).
-2022-2023 - By 5% 2023-2024 - Further 5% Failure demand has reduced by 5% to 9% and remains lower than the previous two financial years.
-Failure demand below 20% is deemed to be a good performance.
-Use our resources and develop and maintain effective partnerships to promote and support Economy: Manage customers' tenancies to ensure bad debt write offs are no more than 1.5%.
-Bad debt write off adjustments result for the year was 1% due to robust income management and support provided to customers. tenancy sustainment and maximise the opportunities for employability, health, training and homelessness.
-Overall 276 (2022-23) customers have received high level intensive support provided by the Tenancy Support team. of our performance using customer focused metrics to ensure that the whole organisation is customer focused in how it operates; ensuring that the voice of the customer is beard throughout the Effectiveness: Customer satisfaction in the upper quartile compared to industry benchmarks.
-Overall satisfaction (using new TSM methodology) is 73%, which is the second quartile compared to benchmarks.
+Strategy Aim VFM Targets and Outcomes Full year results Customer To have a clearly defined Deliver an effortless customer experience.
+Effectiveness: Reduce failure demand (do something right for the customer) 2022/2023 -By 5% 2023/2024 -Further 5% • Failure demand has reduced by 5% to 9% and remains lower than the previous two financial years.
+Failure demand below 20% is deemed to be a good performance. customer offer delivered through effortless Utilise our resources and develop and maintain effective partnerships to promote and support Economy: Manage customers' tenancies to ensure bad debt write offs are no more than 1.5%. • Bad debt write off adjustments result for the year was 1% due to robust income management and support provided to customers. customer experiences. tenancy sustainment and maximise the opportunities for employability, health and training and homelessness.
+Effectiveness: 240 customers receiving High Level Intensive Planned Support per year through Tenancy Sustainment, Money Advice and Employment Advice programmes. • Overall FY2022-23 276 customers have received high level intensive support provided by the Tenancy Support Team.
+Evaluate the impact of our performance using customer focused metrics to ensure that the whole organisation is customer focused in the way it operates; ensuring that the voice of the customer is heard throughout the organisation.
+Effectiveness: Customer satisfaction in the upper quartile compared to industry benchmarks. • Overall satisfaction (using new TSM methodology) is 73%, which is the second quartile compared to benchmarks.
 Upper quartile target is 77%-100%.
 Survey learning outputs are implemented by teams responsible for customer satisfaction with a view to achieve upper quartile performance.
-Effectiveness: Customer satisfaction with our neighbourhoods in the upper quartile compared to industry benchmarks.
-Satisfaction with contribution to neighbourhoods (using new TSM methodology) is 65%, which is the second quartile compared to benchmarks.
-Upper quartile target is 69%- 100%.
+Effectiveness: Customer satisfaction with our neighbourhoods in the upper quartile compared to industry benchmarks. • Satisfaction with contribution to neighbourhoods (using new TSM methodology) is 65%, which is the second quartile compared to benchmarks.
+Upper quartile target is 69%-100%.
 Survey learning outputs are implemented by teams responsible for customer satisfaction with a view to achieve upper quartile performance.